 - Iris Sepperin in RosenkreuzStilette.
 Averted in the sequel.

 - Giygas in Mother 1, after your party sings the eight melodies to him.
-Pokey in EarthBound, after you vanquish Giygas outright.
-The latter is what ultimately leads him to the time in which Mother 3 takes place.
+Pokey in EarthBound does this twice, once after you confront Mr. Monotoli and again after you vanquish Giygas outright.
+The latter is what ultimately leads him to the time in which MOTHER 3 takes place.

 - The enemy commander in Advance Wars do this after every battle, even if you win by capturing their HQ or (In the case of days of Ruin) destroy the unit that the commander himself is traveling with.
 It's at least parodied with Lash, who even leaves a dummy of herself behind to distract Sami and Nell while she flees.

 - It's usually justified, since the commanders communicate by radio and can simply evacuate well before they're in any real danger, and they'll invariably get caught when they run out of territories to flee to.
 It is, however, played straight with Jugger, Koal, and Kindle, who realize they're beat and set off in a tank to start anew elsewhere, and Vlad does this in Battalion Wars (though in the sequel, the protagonists simply shoot down his escape transport when he attempts this).

 - During the second-to-last scenario of the Earth Route in Shin Super Robot Wars, The Daikyuu Maryuu team beats up Lu Cain and the Demon Death squadron to the point where Lu Cain and the Demon Death squadron are forced to retreat to the mothership.
 To find out what happened to those guys, You have to play through the Space Route and fight them in the last scenario in that Route.